Glasti1/unraid-plex-backup-fine-tuning/GUIDE.md

 **9.**

+Test if the new paths are working.
+If you start plex and all your metadata is showing it is working as intended!

-Test the scripts if they are working properly.
+Also test if the backup scripts are working properly.

 Enjoy your fast backups with minimal downtime.

+If you have any question, you can find me in the UnraidOfficial and UnraidCommunity servers on discord!